Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Related Work

-In recent years, VideoLLMs have achieved remarkable progress in the field of multimodal understanding across vision and language \cite{bagad2023test, zhangllava}.
+In recent years, VideoLMMs have achieved remarkable progress in the field of multimodal understanding across vision and language \cite{bagad2023test, zhangllava}.
 Early studies were largely extensions of image-language models such as CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip}, aligning video frames with textual descriptions or questions through frame-level feature aggregation or cross-modal attention mechanisms.
-With the emergence of Large Language Models (LLMs)~\cite{zhao2025can, yuan2025kardia, gao2025mentalmac, yuan2025reversal}, recent works further couple powerful LLM backbones with video encoders, yielding instruction-following VideoLLMs capable of open-ended reasoning and dialogue~\cite{gao2023llama, zhang2023video}.
-These models, such as Video-LLaVA~\cite{lin2024video}, VideoChatGPT~\cite{maaz2024video}, and Valley~\cite{wu2025valley2}, typically process spatiotemporal visual tokens extracted from pretrained video encoders (e.g., CLIP, LanguageBind~\cite{zhulanguagebind}) and inject them into LLMs through lightweight projection layers for multimodal alignment.
-Despite their strong performance, current VideoLLMs remain prone to video hallucination~\cite{zhang2024eventhallusion}.
-Our work aims to mitigate this issue and enhance the reliability of VideoLLMs.
+With the emergence of Large Language Models (LLMs)~\cite{yuan2025kardia, gao2025mentalmac, yuan2025reversal}, recent works further couple powerful LLM backbones with frozen vision encoders (e.g., CLIP, LanguageBind~\cite{zhulanguagebind}) to extract spatiotemporal visual tokens, yielding instruction-following VideoLMMs capable of open-ended reasoning and dialogue~\cite{gao2023llama, zhang2023video}.
+These models, such as Video-LLaVA~\cite{lin2024video}, VideoChatGPT~\cite{maaz2024video}, and Valley~\cite{wu2025valley2}, typically process spatiotemporal visual tokens extracted from pretrained vision encoders and inject them into LLMs through lightweight projection layers for multimodal alignment.
+Despite their strong performance, current VideoLMMs remain prone to hallucination~\cite{zhang2024eventhallusion}.
+Our work aims to address this issue and enhance the reliability of VideoLMMs.